jlancaster36/sphero-rpi-python-mci/README.md

 Greetings adventurous students, developers, hackers, and makers!
 RVR is one of the best starting points into the vast world of robotics, and we’re here to help you get started with using our approachable development tools.

-## First things first

-### Getting Started

-Visit our [Getting Started](https://sdk.sphero.com/getting_started) to learn more about the ins-and-outs of working with RVR, including some important details on the getting started process.

-### More information and documentation

-Visit our [SDK website](https://sdk.sphero.com) to find more information about RVR, the SDK and the API!

-For control system usage details, consult the RVR Control System Manual in the `docs` directory.

-### Where to get help

-Visit our [community forum](https://community.sphero.com/c/advanced-programming) to get help, share your project, or help others!

-### Staying up to date

-Consider [signing up](https://sdk.sphero.com/sign-up) for our SDK email list to stay current on new features being released in our robot firmware as well as our SDKs, including new platform / language support.

 ## About the Raspberry Pi Python SDK